xCASx/intro_to_ml_with_python/Readme.md

-Source code for tasks from O'Reilly's book 'Introduction to Machine Learning with Python'.
+Source code for tasks from O'Reilly's book [Introduction to Machine Learning with Python](http://shop.oreilly.com/product/0636920030515.do).